jjesse/security_podcasts/README.md

 - Not Another Demo

-  - Podcast sponsored and run by the West Michgan Cloud Security Alliance
+  - Podcast sponsored and run by the West Michigan Cloud Security Alliance

   - Interviews and discussion with Security Vendors, but powerpoint isn't allowed